 Ukraine’s precision strikes on Russia’s oil infrastructure — combined with tightening Western sanctions — are crippling the Kremlin’s energy sector and unexpectedly enriching Western oil companies.
-Since mid-2025, Ukrainian drones have hit nearly 160 oil extraction and refining facilities across Russia,
+Since mid-2025,

 Fuel Collapse Paralyzes Rostov’s Northern Districts